vict0rsch/deep_learning/aws_gpu.md

 Accept to add the RSA key and there you are!
 You should be prompted with something like `ubuntu@ip-172-31-5-202:~$`

-#### Permission denied (publickey)

-If you are prompted with this **error** or the operation is timed out it can mean:

-* Your instance is not running (yet?)
-* That you are not using the right RSA key
-* You are trying to log into another machine (wrong address)
-* You are trying to log in with the wrong user
-* Your instance does not allow your IP (so go and add it in its security group)

 #### SCP

 To **copy** (transfer) files from your computer to the instance use `scp` as follows :